About the college

 Accommodation and meals

 The graduate accommodation centre, Robert Saunders House (RSH), is located in the vibrant Summertown area of Oxford which is north of the city centre and a short cycle ride away from St Anne’s College.
 The 80 washbasin bedrooms are arranged in clusters, each group having its own bathroom and kitchen which allows for self-catering.
 All study bedrooms are networked.
-Additional facilities at RSH include a common room with TV/DVD player, a study room with a networked computer and laser printer, and a laundry.
+Additional facilities at RSH include a laundry, a common room with TV/DVD player and a networked study room with printing facilities.

 There are also 13 single standard bedrooms for graduates on the main college site in Eleanor Plumer House.
 On the ground floor of this house is the MCR common room, a kitchen and a computer room.